 With autumn’s arrival and the holidays just weeks away, now is a great time of year to take out your camera and start capturing beautiful, vibrant outdoor photos.
 Best of all, the brilliant hues of autumn photos are ideal for hanging in picture frames and adding dramatic, bold accents to blank walls.
-Check out our photography tips for taking rich and captivating photos of the colorful season.
+Check out our fall photography tips for taking rich and captivating photos of the colorful season.

 Don’t Center It

 To create a more interesting photo, don’t try to capture everything you see.
 By choosing something with visual appeal or interest, such as a fence, tree, bridge, or berry cluster and placing it off-center in your composition, you’ll add greater depth to your photo and will provide a framework for the beautiful fall foliage.